vegeta03/LearningJava17/src/main/java/org/mine/handling_text/Notes.md

       - So if you have a `String` and you call `CharSequence subSequence(int, int)` method you will lose the `String` nature unless you test it and potentially do a downcast for it.

 ## More Common Text Methods

+`String` and `StringBuilder` have more common methods:
+- `getChars` - copy partial text into an array
+- code point variations
+- `indexOf`/`lastIndexOf` variations
+- `substring` variations.
+  - it doesn't follow camelCase

+## String Pooling

+`String` literals and constant expressions are pooled
+- `String`s are immutable, so identical text can be shared
+- Compiler and Classloader spots duplicates
+  - if we have two different classes compiled separately and they contain the same literal text, the class files will have their own representation of that text.
+But by the time those are loaded into the running JVM they will refer to the same object in memory.
+- This automatic behaviour is only applicable to literals and constant expressions.
+- To ensure that one of our `String` objects is in the constant pool and will be shared, we need to use the `intern()` method to make that happen.
+  - `intern()` method finds or puts a `String` into the pool.